coderlidy/Fake-Lock-Screen/README.md

 [English](README.md) | [中文](README_zh.md)

-An innovative Android application that provides a quick and convenient way to lock your screen through an accessibility service.
+An innovative Android application that provides a quick and convenient way to simulate a locked screen through an accessibility service.

 ## Features

-- 🎯 Floating lock button with drag-and-drop functionality
+- 🎯 Floating fake lock button with drag-and-drop functionality
 - 🔓 Quick unlock with 5 taps anywhere on the screen
 - 🛡️ No root permission required
 - 🎨 Clean and intuitive user interface